Mucus

+Mucus (/ˈmjuːkəs/, MEW-kəs) is a slippery gel produced by, and covering, mucous membranes.
+Mucus forms a protective barrier between epithelial cells on the internal and external surfaces of the body and the outside environment.
+Mucus is found in the linings of the respiratory, digestive, and urogenital systems, and in the eyes and ears.
+Mucus helps to trap and remove inhaled particles, and prevent the entry of pathogenic fungi, bacteria and viruses at different sites.
+The mucosal barrier is nonetheless selectively permeable, allowing the diffusion of small particles and blocking the entrance of larger particles.

-Mucus (/ˈmjuːkəs/, MEW-kəs) is a slippery aqueous secretion produced by, and covering, mucous membranes.
-It is typically produced from cells found in mucous glands, although it may also originate from mixed glands, which contain both serous and mucous cells.
-It is a viscous colloid containing inorganic salts, antimicrobial enzymes (such as lysozymes), immunoglobulins (especially IgA), and glycoproteins such as lactoferrin and mucins, which are produced by goblet cells in the mucous membranes and submucosal glands.
-Mucus covers the epithelial cells that interact with outside environment, serves to protect the linings of the respiratory, digestive, and urogenital systems, and structures in the visual and auditory systems from pathogenic fungi, bacteria and viruses.
+Mucus is typically produced from cells found in mucous glands, and may also originate from mixed glands which contain both serous and mucous cells.
+It is a viscous colloidal gel containing water (90–95%), inorganic salts, antimicrobial enzymes (such as lysozymes), antibodies especially immunoglobulin A, and glycoproteins such as lactoferrin and mucins, which are produced by goblet cells in the mucous membranes and submucosal glands.
 Most of the mucus in the body is produced in the gastrointestinal tract.

 Amphibians, fish, snails, slugs, and some other invertebrates also produce external mucus from their epidermis as protection against pathogens, to help in movement, and to line fish gills.
-Plants produce a similar substance called mucilage that is also produced by some microorganisms.
+Plants, and some microorganisms produce a similar substance called mucilage.

+Properties

+Mucus is selectively permeable, allowing the diffusion of small particles and blocking the entrance of larger particles.
+This filtering is based on particle size and also on surface chemistry.